storyprotocol/documentation/docs/Developers/tutorials/how-to-register-music-on-story.md

 next:
   description: ''
 ---
 In this tutorial, you will learn how to properly register music as IP on Story using the TypeScript SDK.
 At the end, you will be able to listen to your song directly on our explorer.
-You can see an example final result [here](https://explorer.story.foundation/ipa/0x8b8aEd4ff474A5E9B14699623f2a2BB71603BD87).
+You can see an example final result <a href="https://explorer.story.foundation/ipa/0xC627E15bD2C44fC3221065E7ebdCfe61411fF5CA" target="_blank">here</a>.

 > 📢 Justin Bieber is coming to Story!
 >
 > "Peaches" by Justin Bieber is one of the first RWAs coming to Story.
-Check out the announcement [here](https://x.com/StoryProtocol/status/1881713146274156951)!
+Check out the announcement <a href="https://x.com/StoryProtocol/status/1881713146274156951" target="_blank">here</a>!

 ## 0. Create a Song

 Before we register music on Story, you'll obviously need some music!
 If you already have music, make sure you have a link to the music file directly.
-For example, `https://cdn1.suno.ai/937e3060-65c0-4934-acab-7d8cc05eb9a6.mp3`.
+For example, `https://cdn1.suno.ai/dcd3076f-3aa5-400b-ba5d-87d30f27c311.mp3`.
 If you don't already have this, you can upload your music file to IPFS:

 If you want to create a test song, go to [Suno](https://suno.com), which is an awesome platform for AI-generated music.
 We can get a test song by:

 1. Inputting a prompt to create a song
-2. Click on the final result, which should take you to a URL like `https://suno.com/song/8bcba6bc-3f60-4921-b148-f32a59086a4c`
+2. Click on the final result, which should take you to a URL like `https://suno.com/song/dcd3076f-3aa5-400b-ba5d-87d30f27c311`
-3. Copy the the `SONG_ID` in the URL (`8bcba6bc-3f60-4921-b148-f32a59086a4c`)
+3. Copy the the `SONG_ID` in the URL (`dcd3076f-3aa5-400b-ba5d-87d30f27c311`)
 4. Copy the following URL: `https://cdn1.suno.ai/${SONG_ID}.mp3`, making sure to replace `SONG_ID` with your own.

 This is the URL we'll use in step 2.